-Carrie Sheffield is White House Correspondent for Just The News.
+Carrie Sheffield is the former White House Correspondent for Just the News.

 Carrie earned a master’s in public policy from Harvard University, concentrating in business policy.
 She earned a B.A. in communications at Brigham Young University and completed a Fulbright fellowship in Berlin.
 She managed municipal credit risk at Goldman Sachs and rated healthcare bonds at Moody’s Investors Service.

 She previously covered Congress for The Hill and was a founding reporter at POLITICO.
 She won a Robert Novak Journalism Fellowship and contributed on political economy at Forbes, wrote editorials for The Washington Times under Tony Blankley and advised the digital Millennial women’s site Bustle.com.
 Carrie has published in The Wall Street Journal, TIME, USA Today, The New York Times, The Washington Post, HuffPost, Bustle, American Spectator and Daily Caller.

 As the founder of Bold TV, a digital media network featuring newsmakers across politics, business and lifestyle news, Carrie’s work has been recognized in profiles by The Wall Street Journal, Forbes, Entrepreneur Magazine, Harvard University, CNN, Columbia Journalism Review, Sirius XM, and Metropolitan Magazine.